-The Company's requirement for long-term commitment of capital, coupled with a modest minimum investment, gives investors the opportunity to "average-in" with multiple investments over time, growing their ownership as the Company expands the portfolio of farms.
-This offers new investors the opportunity to build a relationship with the Company before committing capital that may represent an undue financial risk, and ensures the Company a steady stream of re-investment capital moving forward.
-Since 2014, 31% of equity investments (78 of 252) have been existing shareholders adding to their position.
+The Company's requirement for long-term commitment of capital, coupled with what management believes is a modest minimum investment, is intended to give investors the opportunity to "average-in" with multiple investments over time, expanding their investment as the Company expands the portfolio of farms.
+This offers new investors the opportunity to build a relationship with the Company over time.
+From 2014 to April 2018, 31% of equity investments (78 of 252) have been existing stockholders adding to their position.